 Because of this change, I also changed how the protocols are accessed.
 While originally the app had all files loaded in the device’s storage, to keep updates uniform between both apps it changed to an online data store.
 This means that an active internet connection is needed for the app to work.
 This also allowed me to program a live hospital list- while my previous iOS version geocoded all hospitals and then sorted the list, by the end of 2017 I had hit limits on my geocode provider, causing crashes for paying users.
 To remedy this, the new version allows you to get time, distance, and now traffic congestion for hospitals that you select- it’s not as nice as the sort was, but the added information is now available to everyone who uses the app.

 Also changed for 2018, the app is now available for a one-time purchase from each app store.
-I removed all ads and in-app purchases, this should clean it up a bit and help me recoup some of the costs I've incurred in this apps development.
+I removed all ads and in-app purchases, this should clean it up a bit, but the charge help me recoup some of the costs I've incurred in this apps development and hosting

 This app is not developed or affiliated with the PA Department of Health, Bureau of EMS, Pennsylvania Emergency Health Services Council, or any regional/local/agency.
 While every effort is made to ensure that the data contained is accurate and up-to-date, providers should be mindful to verify they are always operating in accordance with these protocols and their respective scope of practice.